 KENTUCKY PERMIT (KYU)

-The Kentucky Highway Use Tax (KYU) is based on the miles travelled by your vehicles through Kentucky.
+The Kentucky Highway Use Tax (KYU) is based on the miles traveled by your vehicles through Kentucky.
 You need a KYU license or permit if your vehicles have a gross weight of 60,000 lbs or more and operate in Kentucky.

 The state of Oregon requires you to obtain a truck permit if your heavy trucks weigh more than 26,000 lbs and operate in Oregon.
 Once the permit is issued, you have to file reports monthly.